Stryker Corporation

-Stryker Corporation is an American multinational medical technologies corporation based in Kalamazoo, Michigan.
+Stryker Corporation is an American multinational medical technologies corporation based in Portage, Michigan, United States.
 The company's products are used for medical surgery and neurotechnology (60% of 2024 revenues), which include surgical equipment, patient and caregiver safety technologies, endoscopy systems, and patient handling, emergency medical equipment, and intensive care disposable products, as well as neurosurgical, neurovascular and oral and maxillofacial surgery implant products; and orthopedic surgery (40% of 2024 revenues), which includes implants used in total joint replacements, such as hip, knee and shoulder, and trauma and extremities surgeries.
 Stryker's products are sold in over 75 countries and are used by 150 million patients annually.
 In 2024, 75% of the company's revenues came from the United States.

 The company is ranked 195th on the Fortune 500 and 331st on the Forbes Global 2000.

 History

 In 1941, The Orthopedic Frame Company was founded by Homer Stryker, an orthopedist from Kalamazoo, Michigan.
 Stryker developed the Turning Frame, a mobile hospital bed that allowed for repositioning of injured patients while providing necessary body immobility; the cast cutter, a cast cutting apparatus that removed cast material without damaging underlying tissues; and the walking heel, among others.
 In 1964, the company name was changed to Stryker Corporation.

 In 1977, John W. Brown joined as president and CEO and became chairman in 1981.
 He transitioned to chairman in 2003.
 In 2009, Brown retired as chairman after 32 years with the company.
 Under his leadership, revenues rose from $17 million to $6.7 billion.

 In 1979, Stryker became a public company via an initial public offering.

 In 2003, Stephen P. MacMillan joined Stryker as president and CEO.

 In 2007, Stryker sold its Physiotherapy Associates division to private equity firm Water Street Healthcare Partners for $150 million.